 8. Go shopping in the artisan market

 Carrying cash is one of my top Mexico travel tips.
-Although many businesses in major travel destinations like Cabo San Lucas, Puerto Vallarta, or Tulum accept credit cards, cash is still king in many parts of the country.
+Although many businesses in many travel destinations like Cabo San Lucas, Puerto Vallarta, or Tulum accept credit cards, cash is still king in many parts of the country.
 Always have a few hundred pesos in your wallet.

 9. Rent a paddle board